The world's most-read Scottish politics website

 Peter Murrell has already been charged and awaits his day in court.
 Nicola Sturgeon and Colin Beattie have been arrested but not charged and remain under investigation.
 What we’re about to say largely applies to both of the latter two, but Sturgeon is the more pertinent example of what we’re going to say, so we’ll use her as our illustration.

 Because one of two things must be the case: either Nicola Sturgeon is guilty of some criminal wrongdoing or she isn’t.
-And in EITHER case, after so much time has passed, the only place the matter could be properly and finally determined is in a courtroom.
+And in EITHER case, after so much time has passed, it’s arguable that the only place the matter could be properly and finally determined is in a courtroom.

 Police Scotland arrested Sturgeon and questioned her for nine hours.
 The house she shares/shared with Murrell was cordoned off, surrounded by a blue incident tent and searched for days in front of a media circus.
 Their personal possessions were taken away in clear plastic boxes as the world watched.